Zero0one1/getNotification/README.md

 # getNotification
-monitor the android notification bar
+A simple Android application to monitor the android notification bar.